 Role of Executive Officers in Compensation Decisions.
 The Executive Management Compensation and Succession Committee is ultimately responsible for all compensation decisions affecting our NEOs.
 Our Chief Executive Officer annually reviews with the committee the performance of each other NEO.
 This review is generally based on each executive's individual performance and contribution toward our performance during the year.
-Based on these reviews, the Chief Executive Officer makes specific recommendations to the committee regarding adjustments to the base salary and annual cash incentive award amounts.
+Based on these reviews, the Chief Executive Officer makes specific recommendations first as to annual cash incentive award amounts and, later to the committee regarding adjustments to the base salary and the determination of RSUs grants.
 The committee takes the reviews and recommendations under advisement and exercises its discretion in modifying any recommended adjustments or awards to executives.
-The Chief Executive Officer does not participate in or make recommendations with respect to his own compensation.
-The committee independently reviews the performance and contribution toward our performance during the year.
-Based on the Chief Executive Officer's individual performance during the year.
-Based on the Chief Executive Officer's individual performance and contribution toward our performance during the year of all other NEOs, this review is generally based on the Chief Executive Officer's individual performance during the year.
+The Chief Executive Officer does not participate in or make recommendations with respect to his own compensation and is not present during such discussions or determinations.
+The committee independently reviews the performance of our Chief Executive Officer.
+As with the reviews of all other NEOs, this review is generally based on the Chief Executive Officer's individual performance and contribution toward our performance during the year.
 Based on the review, the committee determines in its sole discretion whether to make adjustments to the base salary and annual cash incentive award amounts for the Chief Executive Officer.